Batteries

 $20

-15AH batteries are assembled in what is commonly called a 30-cal plastic ammo box.
+1he Large Battery Box is assembled in what is commonly called a 30-cal plastic ammo box.
 These boxes are splashproof, but not waterproof.
-They are a good fit to the battery, while allowing extra room for more connectors and switches, an optional USB charging port and 12 volt outlet.
+They are a good fit batteries up to 16AH capacity, while allowing extra room for more connectors and switches, an optional USB charging port and 12 volt outlet.
+Choose this box if you intend to install a battery larger than 8AH, or if you want the extra outlets and the optional 12v and USB outlets.

-The 15AH capacity is sufficient for a 7″ fishfinder and for a BixFish bait tank.
+16AH capacity is sufficient for a 7″ fishfinder and for a BixFish bait tank for a long day.
 A third outlet is available for nav lights or any other desired use.
 Mating connectors are included.

 Optional USB Dual Port Charging outlet, with voltmeter